 (2) At the discretion of the commissioner giving the decision the minutes and reasons for decision may be handed down by the Registrar.

-(3) The parties concerned shall, at a time fixed by the Commission, be entitled to speak to matters contained in the minutes of the decision and the Commission may, after hearing the parties, vary the terms of those minutes before the final decision is made in the terms of the minutes.
+(3) The parties concerned are, at a time fixed by the Commission, entitled to speak to matters contained in the minutes of the decision and the Commission may, after hearing the parties, vary the terms of those minutes before the final decision is made in the terms of the minutes.

-(4) The Commission, with the consent of the parties, may waive the requirements of this section in any case in which it is of the opinion that the procedures therein prescribed are inappropriate or unnecessary.
+(4) The Commission, with the consent of the parties, may waive the requirements of this section in any case in which it is of the opinion that the procedures prescribed in this section are inappropriate or unnecessary.

 [Section 35 amended: No. 121 of 1982 s.
 14; No. 94 of 1984 s.
 24 and 66; No. 39 of 2018 s.
-25.]
+25; No. 30 of 2021 s.
+76(8) and 78(7).]

 36. Copy of decision must be given to parties and be available for inspection